nodejs/diagnostics/async-context/README.md

 ===================================
 ```

-Lets more formally define the event when a `Continuation` is invoked:
-  - A  **Continuation Invocation** is a specific invocation of a `continuation`; more precisely, a **Continuation Invocation** is the *period of time* where a `continuation` frame is on the stack.
-As soon as the continuation frame pops off the stack, then that **Continuation Invocation** is completed.
-  - Note the following:
-    - A `continuation` instance can have more than one `Continuation Invocation` instance associated with it.
-For example, given our initial code sample with the call to `setInterval`, there will be precisely two `Continuation Invocation` instances associated with the `continuation` f2.
+Some notes about the pictures above:
-    - in the pictures above, we've introduced a "Root Continuation" as the bottom frame.
+    - We've introduced a "Root Continuation" as the bottom frame.
 This  illustrates a basic assumption that all code is executing in the context of a `Continuation Invocation`.
-    - Multiple continuations can be in the stack.
-For any given stack frame, the `current context` is the first `Continuation Invocation` below the given frame on the stack.
+    - Multiple `continuations` can be in the stack, which result in mulitple `Continuation Invocations`.
+For any given stack frame, the `context` is the first `Continuation Invocation` below the given frame on the stack.

-We've updated our pictures of runtime callstacks with labels of the `Continuation Invocations`:
+Here, we've updated our pictures of runtime callstacks, giving  labels to the `Continuation Invocation` instances:

 ```
 ---------------------------                    -----------